Luming-L/NGG/L5_bioinfo2.md

 x - emission sequence -

-What happen if we don't know the path each possible path that will generate the sequence,
+What happen if we don't know the path each possible path that will generate the sequence, the highest possibility learn the possibility

 p(x, M) - decode